ccmucdenver/ccm-docs/docs/alderaan.md

 Authorized users can submit jobs on the Alderaan cluster on the head node by ssh to math-alderaan.ucdenver.pvt.
 The head node is for compilation and small tests only.
 Please do not run any intensive or long jobs on the head node.

+Another head node clas-compute.ucdenver.pvt is also available.
+SLURM jobs can be submitted and user and files accessed from either head node, but the software on clas-compute is not the same as on alderaan cluster.

 An allocation system is set up and will be activated when warranted by the cluster load.

-Web access including Jupyterhub, remote desktop, and R Studio is in development.
+Web access including Jupyterhub, remote desktop, and R Studio is pending.

 ## Contact
 jan.mandel@ucdenver.edu